The Best Skin Cancer Doctor Near Me in Knoxville, TN

 Mohs surgery, or Mohs Micrographic Surgery as it is more officially called, was pioneered in the late 1930s and has been popular with skin cancer doctors ever since.
 The procedure involves using microscope assisted surgery to remove thin layers of tissue from a carcinoma (and sometimes melanoma) site.
 These layers are then tested as the patent waits and subsequent layers of tissue are excised until sample is found to be cancer free.

-The benefits of Mils surgery vs. SRT is that Mohs surgery takes hours, whereas Superficial Radiation Therapy is often spread over several weeks.
+The benefits of Mils surgery vs. SRT is that Mohs surgery takes hours, whereas Superficial Radio Therapy is often spread over several weeks.
 The problem with Mohs surgery is that, as noninvasive a cancer treatment as it is, it is still surgery, and some patients do not do well with surgical procedures.
-Given that the cure rate of Mohs surgery and Superficial Radiation Therapy are almost identical, many skin cancer patients in Knoxville, TN choose SRT because it truly is the least invasive treatment with a high success rate.
+Given that the cure rate of Mohs surgery and Superficial Radio Therapy are almost identical, many skin cancer patients in Knoxville, TN choose SRT because it truly is the least invasive treatment with a high success rate.